IT-BAER/bentopdf/README.md

 3. Make your changes and commit them with a clear message.
 4.  **Open a Pull Request** and describe the changes you've made.

 Have an idea for a new tool or an improvement?
-[Open an issue](https://github.com/alam00000/bentopdf/issues) to discuss it first.
+[Open an issue](https://github.com/IT-BAER/bentopdf/issues) to discuss it first.

 ---

 ## Special Thanks

-BentoPDF wouldn't be possible without the amazing open-source tools and libraries that power it.
-We'd like to extend our heartfelt thanks to the creators and maintainers of:
+PDF-Tools wouldn't be possible without the amazing open-source tools and libraries that power it.
+Special thanks to [BentoPDF](https://github.com/alam00000/bentopdf) for the original project, and to the creators and maintainers of:

 - **[PDFLib.js](https://pdf-lib.js.org/)** – For enabling powerful client-side PDF manipulation.
 - **[PDF.js](https://mozilla.github.io/pdf.js/)** – For the robust PDF rendering engine in the browser.